 The 'text box air pollutants' (see below) demonstrates how the policy of vehicle emission standards implemented in the past decades all over the world has spurred the implementation of many technologies in conventional fossil-fuel-based vehicles that reduced emissions.
 However, it is widely acknowledged that fossil-free technologies are the way forward (IPCC, 2022).
-Electric cars and vans are considered an important solution for reducing transportation's greenhouse gas (carbon dioxide, CO2) emissions and air pollution (e.g., nitrogen oxides, NO_x and Particulate Matter, PM).
+Electric cars and vans are considered an important solution for reducing transportation's GHG (carbon dioxide, CO_2) emissions and air pollution (e.g., nitrogen oxides, NO_x and particulate matter, PM).
 For trucks, lorries, ships, and planes other carbon-free options are also studied (see below in this section).